This is a raknet protocol documentation. It has everything needed to create a server/client(the default raknet not other types).

 ClientIdentityIsInvalid | 2 |

-This packet is sent when the server does not require security but it is still mandatory.
+This packet is sent when the server does not need security (libcat) but it is still required.

 Field | Type | Endianness | Note |